← Back to Blog

 Palm Bay Yacht Club (Miami, FL): $6.3M verdict, $44M residual

-After Florida SB 4-D mandated milestone inspections and fully funded reserves, the Cricket Club board levied a $30 million special assessment in 2023-2024, approximately $134,000 per owner across 217 units.
+After Florida SB 4-D mandated milestone inspections and fully funded reserves, the Cricket Club board levied a $30 million special assessment for repairs.
 One owner, Ivan Rodriguez, bought in 2019 for $119,000, listed at $350,000 post-assessment, and closed at $110,000, a forced sale at a loss directly attributable to the assessment.
-Forty-plus units listed simultaneously at depressed prices.
 Buyers who closed before the assessment vote inherited the obligation; sellers who failed to disclose the pending vote face §718.503 disclosure exposure.
 (Axios Miami)

 Villas of Carillon (Feather Sound, FL): $60K assessment from a statutory misread

-The Hammocks (West Kendall, FL): $11M+ misappropriated, racketeering prosecution
+The Hammocks (West Kendall, FL): $11M+ misappropriated, racketeering conviction

 The Minimum Due Diligence Stack